mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 I'm sure Playwright has its own feature gaps, but I didn't hit any in my day of porting tests from Cypress to Playwright.
 All of the workarounds in my test suite for Cypress gaps had native solutions in Playwright.

-## Playwright requires less domain-specific knowledge
+### Playwright requires less domain-specific knowledge

-Back when I discovered Cypress, one of the the things that appealed to me was that it was designed for JavaScript, whereas Selenium was Java-first.
+Back when I discovered Cypress, one of the things that appealed to me was that it was designed for JavaScript, whereas Selenium was Java-first.

 For basic testing, Cypress' semantics feel natural and familiar to someone who understands JavaScript.
 But when you stray off the beaten path, Cypress suddenly feels less like JavaScript and more like its own domain-specific framework.